dbos-inc/dbos-docs/docs/typescript/programming-guide.md

 Because `greeting_endpoint` is now a durably executed workflow, if it's ever interrupted, it automatically resumes from the last completed step.
 To help demonstrate this, we also add a sleep so you can interrupt your app midway through the workflow.

-To see the power of durable execution, restart your app with `dbos start`.
+To see the power of durable execution, rebuild your app with `npm run build` and restart your app with `npx dbos start`.
 Then, visit this URL: http://localhost:3000/greeting/Mike.
 In your terminal, you should see an output like: